Gallaudet University: Athletics

-The football and soccer teams play at Hotchkiss Field with the track and field teams using Berg Track located within Hotchkiss Field for track meets.
-Basketball and volleyball use the GU Field House for home games.
-Hoy Field is home to the baseball team and the GU Softball Complex hosts the softball team.

 Women's basketball

-Gallaudet women's basketball made its biggest splash in 1999, with a group of players from the Minnesota State Academy for the Deaf among those leading the way.
-Ronda Jo Miller, most certainly the greatest women's basketball player in the program's history, was a three-time Division III All-America selection, as well as one of the top women's volleyball players.
+Gallaudet women's basketball is most known for its 1999 season, with several notable players from the Minnesota State Academy for the Deaf.
+The team included Ronda Jo Miller, a three-time Division III All-America selection, as well as one of the top women's volleyball players.

-Under the leadership of coach Kitty Baldridge, Miller, Touria Ouahid, Ronda Johnson and Jenny Cooper led the Bison to the NCAA Tournament for the second time in three seasons.
-Receiving one of the lowest seeds as an at-large team into the Division III NCAA Tournament field, which numbered just 48 teams, the Bison traveled to St. Mary's College (Md.), the school which had just defeated them in the Capital Athletic Conference tournament, and came away with an 80–73 win.
-In the second round, Gallaudet faced a team from The College of New Jersey which had received a first-round bye and was highly favored, but Miller poured in 38 points, using a variety of impressive shots.
-The Bison advanced to the Sweet 16 round of the 1999 tournament before falling to host school Salem State College (Mass.).
+Under coach Kitty Baldridge, the Bison went to the NCAA Tournament for the second time in three seasons.
+Receiving one of the lowest seeds as an at-large team into the Division III NCAA Tournament field, which numbered 48 teams, the Bison traveled to St. Mary's College (Md.), a school which had recently defeated them in the Capital Athletic Conference tournament, and came away with an 80–73 win.
+In the second round, Gallaudet beat a team from The College of New Jersey which had received a first-round bye and was highly favored.
+The Bison advanced to the Sweet 16 round of the 1999 tournament before being eliminated by Salem State College (Mass.).

 Miller finished with 2,656 points scored, 1,545 rebounds and 373 blocked shots, and was called "one of the best basketball players in Division III history" by the NCAA.

 Kevin Cook coached the team briefly to success.
-The team had not won a conference game in five years and even lost a game by 75 points in Cook's first year in charge.
-Cook's persistence on defense and discipline turned the program around.
 Gallaudet began the 2010–11 season on a 20-game winning streak and finished the season 24–4 (20–2 in conference play).
 Cook was named North Eastern Athletic Conference Coach of the Year, and senior Easter Faafiti was voted NEAC Player of the Year.
 The 2010–11 season ended in the first round of the Division III NCAA Championships with a loss to Juniata.

 After a victory over Penn State-Berks in the 2010–11 season, Penn State guard Corin Bishop "said that she views the Gallaudet team as a great basketball team, not a team of deaf players."
 Hayes of Gallaudet later said, "I feel like there are people who stereotype us as deaf players, I'm just like everyone else who plays basketball".
 In an interview with Lydia Lum of Diverse, he said, "Because of us, there's a growing awareness that there are differences between deaf people, but we're all the same."